 The lovely Húsavík - the Whale Watching Capital of Iceland

-When travelling in North-Iceland, I would recommend visiting the lovely town Húsavík on the Tjörnes peninsula, and maybe join a whale watching tour as Húsavík has been nicknamed the Whale watching capital of Iceland.
+When travelling in North Iceland, I would recommend visiting the lovely town of Húsavík on the Tjörnes peninsula, and maybe joining a whale-watching tour as Húsavík has been nicknamed the Whale watching capital of Iceland.

 And now Húsavík has become famous for the film The Eurovision Song Contest: the Story of the Fire Saga.
 Húsavík is also the town where my grandmother was born, so it is very dear to me.